Threats, advantages seen in China's shrinking population

 U.S. economic sanctions and its push to block Beijing’s access to cutting-edge processors and chip-making technology are further complicating efforts at recovery.

-The Party also faces a challenge finding qualified recruits for its military, the 2 million-member People's Liberation Army, experts warn.
+The Party also faces a challenge finding qualified recruits for its military, the 2 million-member People's Liberation Army, experts say.

-“It is doubtful that the PLA is getting the best and the brightest, given that families who have the means will discourage military service,” said Daniel Blumenthal, director of Asian Studies at the American Enterprise Institute, who focuses on East Asian security issues and Sino-American relations.
+“It is doubtful that the PLA is getting the best and the brightest, given that families who have the means will discourage military service,” said Daniel Blumenthal, director of Asian Studies at the American Enterprise Institute and an expert on East Asian security issues and US-China relations.

 Some American observers argue that these challenges could prompt Beijing to make aggressive moves sooner.
-With the U.S. refocused on the Indo-Pacific, China’s economy slowing and the population shrinking, some in Washington see Beijing as facing a narrowing window for military action against the island.
+With the U.S. refocused on the Indo-Pacific, China’s economy slowing and the population shrinking, some in Washington see Beijing as facing a narrowing window for military action against the self-governing island that it claims as its territory.

 “Since demographic changes happen slowly, at least at the start of the turn, their effect on China’s standing and influence globally will take time to happen,” said Steve Tsang, director of the China Institute at the London University School of Oriental and African Studies and a longtime observer of Chinese political and social trends.

-With president and Party leader Xi Jinping committed to his program of achieving the “the great rejuvenation of the Chinese nation” by 2049, the long-predicted demographic trend has shown no sign of swaying his thinking on China’s overall direction, Tsang said.
+President Xi Jinping is committed to his program of achieving “the great rejuvenation of the Chinese nation” by 2049, Tsang said — even if his country may be 100 million people smaller by then.

 Credit: Uncredited